Scott Eaton (American football)

-Thomas Scott Eaton (August 20, 1944 – October 1, 2021) was an American professional football defensive back in the National Football League.
-He was drafted by the New York Giants in the eight round of the 1967 NFL/AFL draft.
-He played college football at Oregon State.
+Thomas Scott Eaton (August 20, 1944 – October 1, 2021) was an American professional football player who was a defensive back in the National Football League (NFL).
+He was selected by the New York Giants in the eighth round of the 1967 NFL/AFL draft.
+He played college football for the Oregon State Beavers.

 Eaton's son, Tracey, played six years in the NFL.